HPInc/kalexa-sdk/README.md

 ##### Add Intent Handler manually to Speech Handler:
-If for some reason you need to add Intent Handler instances manually instead of defining the environment variable `INTENT_PACKAGE`, you can do it by adding those instances into `SpeechHandler` object before providing it to `AlexaWebApplication`.
+If for some reason you need to add Intent Handler instances manually instead of defining the environment variable `INTENT_PACKAGE`, you can do it by adding those instances into `SkillConfig` object before providing it to `AlexaWebApplication`.

 ```kotlin